Philanthropy and Leeds Parks

 - Nunroyd park in Yeadon

-Philanthropic donations to parks continue to this day, and although there isn’t space to list them here, one notable example worth a mention is that of Arnold Ziff JP OBE (1927-2004), the man who built the Merrion Centre, and his family have made a number of valuable contributions to Tropical World in Roundhay park.
+Philanthropic donations to parks continue to this day.
+One notable example worth a mention is that of Arnold Ziff JP OBE (1927-2004), whose family have made a number of valuable contributions to Tropical World in Roundhay park.

 For more information on the history of public parks in Leeds visit: https://futureofparks.leeds.ac.uk/about/